RazorBest/node/Readme.md

 You can enable debugging, modify code for the applications, and more, see [docs/Development.md](docs/Development.md).

-You can run debelop hoover-ui locally, see [docs/HooverUI.md](docs/HooverUI.md)
+You can develop hoover-ui locally, see [docs/HooverUI.md](docs/HooverUI.md)

 To avoid running the cluster locally, you can use Vagrant, see